-Since the clinic opened in September 1996, a number of volunteers have contributed their skills and experience in areas such as medicinal care, medical and other research, advertising, publishing, interpreting, website building, produced materials for health education, interviewed doctors in the city, watched and made paintings of birds visiting the herbal garden, hauled manure and much more.
-We welcome serious and committed volunteers, with an awareness of and sensitivity towards the complex issues of the Bhopal disaster.
-A working knowledge of Hindi will make your stay more enjoyable but is not essential.
+Since the clinic opened in September 1996, volunteers have contributed their skills, time and experience in areas such as medicinal care, medical and other research, advertising, publishing, interpreting, website building, production of materials (eg for health education), they have interviewed doctors in the city, made paintings of birds visiting the herbal garden, and even hauled manure!

 Volunteers need to stay for a minimum of two weeks in order to do something worthwhile.
-It can easily take up to three days for a volunteer to orient him or herself to the local situation as well as make sense of the work going on at the clinic and communities.
+It can take two or three days to familiarise yourself and to make sense of the work going on at the clinic and communities.
 We accept volunteers who wish to stay for longer periods of time, such as six months to a year.

 All volunteers are asked to fill out an entrance survey upon arrival and an exit survey upon departure.
-These surveys are designed to help you reflect on your experiences and pass on knowledge to new volunteers, as well as to enable Sambhavna to keep complete records of who has volunteered and take in any suggestions for improvement of the volunteer program or areas of work.
+These surveys are designed to help you reflect on your experiences and enable Sambhavna to keep records of who has volunteered and take in any suggestions for improvement of the volunteer program or areas of work.
 Depending upon your work, you may be requested to document or to write-up a paper of observations and/or explanations and any relevant results.

 What to bring and what not to bring

 More advice will be given if your application is successful.
 But, do bring your own laptop or tablet, mobile (cell) phone and a suitable plug adaptor or two, plus a small torch can be very useful especially if there should be a power cut.
 Please bring a sturdy, non-plastic water bottle or two.